 The centre provides a platform for mentorship, apprenticeship and coaching for smaller, grassroots CSOs and youths to practically build their capacity on the best practices and lessons obtained from years of the evolution of the civil society in Tanzania.

 5. Strengthening CSOs and GOV engagement

-The centre seeks to enhance and strengthen CSOs engagement with Government for greater achievement of development for citizen across Tanzania.
-Engagement between these actors create and deepen a sustainable growth fuelled by civil society’s effective engagement in efforts to achieve Tanzania’s development vision.
-Through GOV and CSO collaborations and engagement enables CSOs effectively to serve excluded, marginalised and vulnerable populations in the interest of development in Tanzani
+The centre seeks to enhance and strengthen CSO’s engagement with the Government for the greater achievement of development for citizens across Tanzania.
+Engagement between these actors creates and deepens sustainable growth fuelled by civil society’s effective engagement in efforts to achieve Tanzania’s development vision.
+Through GOV and CSO collaborations and engagement enables CSOs effectively to serve excluded, marginalised and vulnerable populations in the interest of development in Tanzania

 6. Linking Research and Academicians